|FAQ's||Testimonials||Explanation of Riding Levels|

 We are able to accommodate most sizes of riders and riders with special needs but we Must be notified of this when you make your reservation.
 If you fail to inform us of a special need and we are required to bring in a more appropriate horse, the time taken to bring in, groom, and saddle the horse will be deducted from your riding time.
 The standard by which we determine the maximum weight our horses can carry is by taking 15% to a max of 20% of their body weight, the saddle they carry is factored in as well.
 We will also take trails and go at a pace that is suitable for the horse with larger riders.
 Please be honest with weights and heights.

 Riders without reservations are charged an extra $8 per person.IMPORTANT NOTE: All reservations are financially responsible for the number of horses they reserve, length and type of ride reserved.
 You have up to 3 hours before your reservation to make any final changes to your reservation without being financially penalized.
+This includes but is not limited to weight of riders.
+We require honest and accurate weights to properly pick your mount.
+If you provide inaccurate weights, we may not have a substitute horse available, in which case you are still financially responsible whether you ride or not.
 If you are running late please call and inform the farm.
 We ask that you call so your horses will not be bridled and waiting with tight girths.
 Not phoning the farm is unkind to the horses.
-Again a timely arrival is appreciated by ALL!
+Again a timely arrival is appreciated by ALL and required to ride the full length you have scheduled!

 Venmo can be a form of payment: @sheedermillfarm